-“Baby” is the latest single from innovative electronic producer Four Tet, from his upcoming album Sixteen Oceans.
+‘Baby’ is the latest single from innovative electronic producer Four Tet, from his upcoming album Sixteen Oceans.
 It’s a pretty simple track, at least on the surface.
-It features a driving, repetitive house beat, although with the unique drum style that was pioneered by Burial and Four Tet himself.
+It features a driving, repetitive house beat, although with the unique drum style that was pioneered by the likes of Burial and Four Tet himself.
 On top of the beat are chopped up vocals from Ellie Goulding, and some very pleasant, light synths.

 This is a song that particularly benefits from a great pair of headphones or speakers.
 I pulled out my nice headphones to listen as I wrote this review, and it really blew me away.
-Four Tet’s innovative production style really shines in this setting, with the driving bassline, the little samples (including one from “Two Thousand and Seventeen” off his previous album) floating around the mix, and the extremely pleasant vocals.
-I can only imagine how good it would sound on a killer sound system at a club.
-2020 has barely started and “Baby” was just released, but it will probably be one of my songs of the year, and it makes me very excited for Sixteen Oceans.
+Four Tet’s innovative production style really shines in this setting, with the driving bassline, the little samples (including one from ‘Two Thousand and Seventeen’ off his previous album) floating around the mix, and the extremely pleasant vocals.
+I can only imagine how good it would sound on a killer soundsystem.
+2020 has barely started and ‘Baby’ was just released, but it will probably end up being one of my songs of the year, and it makes me very excited for Sixteen Oceans.